 Students with Families

-Pursuing a university education while coping with familial obligations represents a special challenge.
-The TUM is committed to supporting its students in managing this balancing act.
-The goal is to help them complete a course of study while fulfilling their familial obligations, whether raising a child or caring for family members with special needs.
+Pursuing a university education while coping with familial obligations is a challenge.
+TUM supports its students in managing this balancing act.
+We help them complete a course of study while meeting their familial obligations, whether raising a child or caring for family members with special needs.

 Starting on January 1st, 2018 the Maternity Protection Act also extends to students, provided that